-To our groups and friends,
+To our clients and friends,

 We’re proud to be among nearly 3,000 local businesses whose leaders have signed a petition for Columbus City Council to declare racism a public health crisis and are pleased that Ohio is on its way to being the first state to make said declaration.
 But this is just a small step.
 It’s just the beginning.
 We intend to continue to speak out against systemic racism and social injustice.
+We vow to ensure that next time you’re in Columbus, it’s a better Columbus; a stronger, more unified and safer Columbus.

 It is efforts like these that reflect the spirit of our city – collaborative, forward-thinking and eager to stand up for what matters.